 Clear and Effective Communication

 There’s a reason why this skill comes in number one.
-It’s essential for life coaches to express themselves clearly and articulately so that they can provide perspective for their clients.
-You need effective communication skills to explain coaching models and exercises, and you need an adequate vocabulary around psychology to help clients reflect on their experience.
+Life coaches need to express themselves clearly and articulately so that they can provide perspective for their clients.
+You need effective communication skills to explain coaching models and exercises and an adequate vocabulary around psychology to help clients reflect on their experiences.

 Active Listening